-We can’t predict exactly what is going to happen, where, or when.
-All we know for certain is that the rate of change is still increasing.
-And as a result the world is becoming ever more complex and unpredictable, rather than less.
+We can’t predict exactly what will happen when, or where.
+But we do know that the rate of change is still increasing.
+And as a result the world is still becoming more complex and unpredictable, rather than less.

 Most of all, we need a new approach to leadership that inspires us to long to make our chosen way forward happen.
-Because in a time of massive change, this not only shows us the right direction to move in but also brings us the energy and enthusiasm we need to make it happen.
+Because this will not only show us the best direction to move in but also bring us the energy and enthusiasm we need to make it happen.

-Learning this new approach to leadership will make us clearer about what matters most and more able to put that into practice.
+Learning this new approach to leadership will make us clearer about what matters most and more able to put it into practice.
 It will enable us to use this time of change to become stronger and more valuable: antifragile.
-And once we have learned to do that, then we will discover that this time of Churning is actually a transition to something better.
+And once we have done that, then we will discover that this time of Churning is actually a transition to something better.

 Over the next six months, do you expect the rate of change in your life to increase or decrease?
-What steps are you taking to prepare for that?
+What steps are you taking to prepare?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.